dougmet/unsumnet/README.md

 Aggregated Data
 ---------------

 Consider the following fictional banking system.
-It consists of six banks and they form a closed network of loans, which is represented by the weighted adkacency matrix, `neastTrue`,
+It consists of six banks and they form a closed network of loans, which is represented by the weighted adjacency matrix, `neastTrue`,

 ``` r
 library(unsumnet)